USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/shipping.md

 1. Submit an email request to the VRSC [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov?subject=large%20data%20transfer%20request) for a data transfer with the following information:
    * Amount of data.
    * Target project directory.
-   * Type of filesystem the data are coming from (Windows, Mac, or Linux).
+   * Type of file system the data are coming from (Windows, Mac, or Linux).

    If you don't already have a project directory, please request one first: [Request Project Storage](/support/request#project-request).